 All You Need to Know About the Essential Eight Maturity Model

-With Australian organisations encouraged to urgently adopt an enhanced cybersecurity posture, organisations should ensure they have mitigation strategies in place against cyber-attacks and are prepared to identify and respond to cybersecurity incidents.
+With Australian organisations encouraged to urgently adopt an enhanced cybersecurity posture, organisations should ensure regulatory compliance and put in place mitigation strategies against cyber-attacks, as well as be prepared to identify and respond to cybersecurity incidents.
 Whilst no mitigation strategy can offer full security against all cyber threats, it is recommended to implement eight essential mitigation strategies from the Australian Cyber Security Centre (ACSC).

 The Essential Eight (E8) is an Australian cybersecurity framework by the Australian Signals Directorate (ASD) aimed at protecting Australian businesses.
 The E8 is a prioritised subset of the ACSC’s Strategies to Mitigate Cyber Security Incidents and outlines the eight most necessary mitigation strategies.
 As a benchmark and widely used guideline, the Essential Eight helps businesses to mitigate cybersecurity incidents and make it more difficult for cybercriminals to compromise systems.